The Effects of Teeth Clenching

-Teeth clenching is one of the manifestations of a bigger problem known as bruxism.
+Teeth and/or jaw clenching is one of the manifestations of a bigger problem known as bruxism.

-Why is teeth clenching harmful top your dental health?
+Why is clenching my teeth harmful to my dental health?

 Teeth clenching is a major problem because it wears out your chewing system.

-• Sleep disorders such as hallucinations, talking while in sleep and apnea can all lead to the development of bruxism of which teeth clenching is part of.
+• Sleep disorders such as hallucinations, talking while sleeping and apnea can all lead to the development of bruxism of which teeth clenching is part of.

 • Poor lifestyle habits like smoking, alcoholism along with the use of other recreational drugs also contribute to the development of teeth clenching as a side effect or to deal with the strain caused.